openedx/open-edx-proposals/oeps/oep-0032-arch-unique-identifier-for-users.rst

 * The identifier for a given user should not change.

-* The identifier should not contain `Personally Identifiable Information (PII)`_.
+* The identifier should not contain :doc:`Personally Identifiable Information (PII) <oep-0030-arch-pii-markup-and-auditing>`.

 * The identifier should be consistent across all systems, including the LMS and Studio, mobile apps for iOS and Android, and other Open edX Services like Ecommerce.

-.. _Personally Identifiable Information (PII): oep-0030-arch-pii-markup-and-auditing.rst

 User Identifier Candidate Comparison